 electrical corporation on and after the effective date of this

-section, as determined by the commission .
+section, as determined by the commission, provided that for calendar year 2001, the cumulative load growth shall be deemed to be not less than the load growth experienced in calendar year 2000.
+In each succeeding year, the minimum amount of load growth shall be deemed to not be less than zero.

 (2) In addition to the load growth allowance specifically